nhsconnect/prm-gp-registrations-mi/doc/architecture/decisions/0002-use-registration-id-in-payload-not-the-path.md

 ## Context

-Fo all of our MI events there was a discussion around whether we would include the registrationId within the URL path or the event payload, or both.
+For all of our MI events there was a discussion around whether we would include the registrationId within the URL path or the event payload, or both.

 ## Decision